 A lot of people have heard the ‘every 8 years’ rule.
 This is a pretty good guide, as the hygiene, support and comfort of your mattress slowly declines over time.

-But if you’re not quite ready to let go of your old napping buddy, the mattress topper is a great way of breathing a bit more life into it.
+But if you’re not quite ready to let go of your old napping buddy, a mattress topper is a great way of breathing a bit more life into it.
 It adds a lovely dollop of squish and support, giving you the sweet dreams you deserve.